TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

                 - My fix is basically just calling the AFA editor system _again_ after doing the renderer's render pass.
                     - Hacky but oh well, problem solved I think.
             - [x] Have a component that configures the model animator with an AFA controller.
-            - [ ] Run a system _right after_ the system that created model animators to configure the model animator to add the AFA controller.
+            - [x] Run a system _right after_ the system that created model animators to configure the model animator to add the AFA controller.
                 - Also make sure that this is before the animator gets updated in the `animator_driven_hitcapsules_stuff_stuff()` system.
-                - [ ] Add an assert that if the model animator isn't created yet then that's a SERIOUS issue, bc it should've JUST been created just prior. (also leave a message for future me pls!!)
+                - [ ] ~~Add an assert that if the model animator isn't created yet then that's a SERIOUS issue, bc it should've JUST been created just prior. (also leave a message for future me pls!!)~~
+                    - I don't think this is necessary bc I just added a branch into the render object lifetime system instead of creating a new system.

 - [ ] Now do the thing I initially wanted to do but couldn't
     - [ ] Create script for character controller movement but without the input from player.